 Mortality rates were developed using the Society of Actuaries' Pub.
-H-2010 mortality rates, which vary by member status, as the base table.
-The OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
+H-2010 mortality rates, which vary by member status (e.g. active, retire, or survivor), as the base table.
+OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society Actuaries, to project mortality rates for every year after the 2010 base table.
-Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.
+Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout their lifetime.